ExitoLab/Challenge/README.md

 add_header X-Backend-Server $hostname which is a config in nginx.conf will display the hostname of originating traffic when executing a curl command

+To run the script do the following.
+Run the following commands

+Do a git clone on the repo and cd into the newly pulled repo

+Run the following commands

+vagrant up
+vagrant ssh lb_mgt
+ssh-keyscan lb webServer1 webServer2  >> /home/vagrant/.ssh/known_hosts
+ssh-keygen -t rsa -b 2048
+ansible all -m ping --ask-pass
+ansible all -m ping

+Run cd /etc/ansible
+And run
+ansible-playbook add_ssh_key.yml --ask-pass
+ansible-playbook add_ssh_key.yml
+ansible-playbook install_nginx_haproxy.yml